 The Pennsylvania Bar Foundation’s Louis J. Goffman Awards program seeks to recognize and honor an individual and an organization whose commitments to pro bono have enhanced the delivery of legal services to Pennsylvania’s poor or disadvantaged, making a critical difference in the lives of those in need of legal representation.
 The recipients’ donations of time, talent and expertise serve as a model to be emulated by other legal professionals and organizations and

 since 1989, the Louis J. Goffman Awards have recognized and rewarded these exceptional people and organizations.

-The 2013 Louis J. Goffman Awards will be presented in May at the Wyndham Grand Pittsburgh Downtown.
+The 2014 Louis J. Goffman Awards will be presented in May at the Hershey Lodge and Convention Center.
 Each award recipient is presented with a commemorative plaque and a monetary contribution.

 Any Pennsylvania-based individual or organization involved in the provision of volunteer legal services is eligible.
 This includes large and small firms, corporate law departments, government attorney offices, county bar associations, law schools and other legal services entities whose members, either collectively or individually, have demonstrated excellence in one or more of the following categories over the past year:

 - Dedication to the development and delivery of legal services to the poor through a pro bono program;

 - Significant work towards the development of innovative approaches to the delivery of volunteer legal services

 - Active participation in a program/project that satisfied a previously unmet or under served legal need of a particular group of Pennsylvanians.

 - Successful litigation of a pro bono case(s) that enhanced the delivery of other services to the poor.